 Irritable Bowel Syndrome

-Irritable bowel syndrome, or IBS, causes chronic diarrhea or constipation after eating certain foods.
-Dairy products are common food triggers for IBS symptoms.
-If you notice that you develop diarrhea after consistently after eating, talk with your doctor about being tested for IBS.
+Dairy products, such as ice cream, are common food triggers for IBS symptoms.
+If you notice that you develop diarrhea constantly after eating dairy products, talk with your doctor about being tested for IBS.